 This makes 6 servings

 Calories for 1 serving: 257.
 Fats: 20 g, Protein: 8 g, Carbs: 13 g

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 How Much Weight Can I Lose On 1500-Calorie Diet Plan

 When it comes to losing weight, especially in the long run, there is no one answer that fits all.
-Factors affecting body weight and weight loss range from genetics, age, sex, medication, lifestyle, how much food you eat and much more (5, 19).
+Factors affecting body weight and weight loss range from genetics, age, sex, medication, lifestyle, how much energy you need and much more (5, 19).

 However, this does not mean that your weight is out of your control.
-By trying out the Mediterranean diet 30 day plan 1500 calories per day and working out for 30 minutes three to five days a week you can lose more weight than you imagine.
+By trying out the Mediterranean diet 30 day plan 1500 calories per day and working out for 30 minutes three to five days a week you can lose weight at a healthy pace.
 Remember that the CDC states that healthy and sustainable weight loss equates to losing 1 to 2 pounds (half a kg to 1 kg) a week.

 The Bottom Line